 Consider the closed walk corresponding to the 4-OPT solution and pick an optimum solution and a closed walk representing that.

-We prove that every 3-connected component of the planar graph has O(k) vertices same bound for the whole graph.
+We prove that every 3-connected component of the planar graph has O(k) vertices of degree > 2 same bound for the whole graph.

 $O(\sqrt{k})$ treewidth bound on the 3-connected components $\Downarrow$